Twallace51/nushell.github.io/book/types_of_data.md

 ╰───┴────╯
 ```

-Of course, these resulting lists don't have the column names of the table.
+Note: The resulting lists don't have the column name from the table.

 To choose columns from a table while leaving it as a table, you'll commonly use the [`select`](/commands/docs/select.md) command with column names:

 ```nu